- Deprecated hooks

 Runs once every time when the game mode was changed, like opening/closing the inventory, character screen, pipboy, etc.

-Runs before wielding or unwielding an armor or a weapon by a critter (except when using inventory by PC).
+Runs before causing a critter or the player to wield/unwield an armor or a weapon (except when using the inventory by PC).
 An example usage would be to change critter art depending on armor being used or to dynamically customize weapon animations.
 NOTE: when replacing a previously wielded armor or weapon, the unwielding hook will not be executed.
 If you need to rely on this, try checking if armor/weapon is already equipped when wielding hook is executed.

-Critter arg1 - critter Obj arg2 - item being wielded or unwielded (weapon/armor) int arg3 - slot (INVEN_TYPE_*) int arg4 - 1 when wielding, 0 when unwielding int ret1 - overrides hard-coded handler (-1 - use engine handler, any other value - override) - NOT RECOMMENDED
+Critter arg1 - critter Obj arg2 - item being wielded or unwielded (weapon/armor) int arg3 - slot (INVEN_TYPE_*) int arg4 - 1 when wielding, 0 when unwielding int arg5 - 1 when removing an equipped item from inventory, 0 otherwise int ret1 - overrides hard-coded handler (-1 - use engine handler, any other value - override) - NOT RECOMMENDED

 Runs before moving items between inventory slots in dude interface.
 You can override the action.
 What you can NOT do with this hook: